Papa, Can You Hear Me?

 "Papa, Can You Hear Me?" is a 1983 song composed by Michel Legrand with lyrics by Alan Bergman and Marilyn Bergman, for Barbra Streisand in the title role of Yentl.
 The song was nominated for Best Original Song at the 56th Academy Awards; Streisand's longtime friend Donna Summer performed it during the ceremonies.
 The song peaked at No.26 at Billboard's Adult Contemporary.

 Critical reception

 Herald-Journal deemed it "forgettably gooey".
-Ottawa Citizen negatively compared the song to the Star Wars theme, postulating that only the most loyal Streisand fans would make a cognitive connection to the musical upon hearing the tune.
+Ottawa Citizen negatively compared the song to the Star Wars theme, postulating that only the most loyal Streisand fans would make a cognitive connection to Yentl upon hearing the song.
 Chicago Sun-Times deemed it "emotional".
 Newsweek International said it was a "gay anthem".
 However, for many Jews, and others who have lost a father, "Papa Can You Hear Me" is comparable to the treasured "My Yiddishe Momme", the moving lament for those who have lost a mother.
 Healing Times: A Personal Workbook created a therapeutic exercise based around the song.